Pollen Immunotherapy (SLIT or SCIT) - Prepare for a high UK Summer 2026 Hayfever Season

 In some patients, immunotherapy can also help moderate Oral Allergy Syndrome symptoms and may delay the onset of allergic asthma symptoms in children.

-Is SCIT to pollen also available at London Allergy Consultants?
+Is SCIT to pollen also available in your clinic?

-Yes, we do offer SCIT.
-We provide this within our ACE Service.
+Yes, we offer Subcutaneous Immunotherapy (SCIT) as part of our ACE Service.

-Subcutaneous immunotherapy (SCIT) for pollen allergens is an evidence-based treatment for allergic rhinitis and asthma, in which graded doses of allergen extracts are administered to induce immunological tolerance and reduce symptoms.
-SCIT is recommended as an adjunct for patients with confirmed allergic sensitisation and symptoms not adequately controlled by standard therapy.
+SCIT is an evidence-based treatment for allergic rhinitis and asthma, in which graded doses of allergen extracts are administered to induce immunological tolerance and reduce symptoms.

 Frequently Asked Questions